Postgraduate Programmes

 Julia Simango is a lecturer in the Department of Psychology at Unisa.
 She obtained her MA in Social and Psychological Research from the University of the Witwatersrand in 2016 and is a registered research psychologist

-Research methodology, Indigenous Research Methodology, Social and Psychological research in South Africa, Gender Studies, Feminism, and African Psychology and Substance abuse.
+Research methodology, Indigenous Research Methodology, Social and Psychological research in South Africa, Gender Studies, Feminism, and African Psychology and Substance Abuse.

 M = 2